');

 About Uniontown, WA

-Uniontown is a small community in Washington with a population of 355 residents.
-The median household income is $59,643 per year, which is near the national average.
-The median age in Uniontown is 38 years.
+Uniontown is a small community located in Washington with a population of 355 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,643 per year, which is 21% below the national median of $75,149.
+The median age of 38 years is close to the US median age of 38.9 years.

 Cost of Living in Uniontown, WA